-If any of this sounds familiar, it’s not only because your tween is at an awkward age where their body is changing and friends are more important than breathing.
-Your tween also could be an introvert (1 above), shy (2), or socially anxious (3).
+If any of these descriptions sound familiar, it’s not just because your tween is at an awkward age where their body is changing and friends are more important than breathing.
+Your tween also could be an introvert, shy, or socially anxious.

 As parents, we sometimes use these three terms interchangeably, but experts say they aren’t the same.
 If you can recognize the difference, you’ll be better equipped to help your middle schooler develop healthy, effective tools to negotiate their social and academic life.